swashapp/extension/README.md

 ### Development

 After you change the source code, you can compile typescript files to the dist folder in the root directory of the project using `bundle` command.
+This command support hot-reloading and it applies changes simultaneously.

 ```
 yarn bundle